Creating a PTO Policy: How to Establish Paid Time Off for Your Business

 paid time off policy, pay period, paid time, unused pto, how much pto policies,

 Is your team counting down to their next vacation, or saving up their PTO (paid time off) days to enjoy a break during the winter holidays?
-Perhaps they're interested in sprinkling their paid time throughout the year for continuing education opportunities.
-Whatever the reason, they deserve a PTO policy that caters to their needs.
+Perhaps they’re interested in sprinkling their paid time throughout the year for continuing education opportunities.
+Whatever the reason, they deserve a company's PTO policy that caters to their needs.
 An effective PTO policy provides a boost to their total compensation package and the confidence to plan ahead.

 Creating a successful PTO policy means managing several variables.
 This can be a daunting task for HR managers, business owners, and decision-makers.